stormpath/stormpath-aspnetcore/docs/quickstart.rst

   3. In the New ASP.NET Project dialog, pick **Web Application** from **ASP.NET 5 Templates**.
   4. Click **Change Authentication** and pick **No Authentication**.
 (You'll be adding it yourself!)

-  If you prefer the command line, you can use the [ASP.NET Yeoman Generator](https://github.com/OmniSharp/generator-aspnet) to scaffold a new project instead.
+  If you prefer the command line, you can use the `ASP.NET Yeoman Generator`_ to scaffold a new project instead:

   1. Run ``yo aspnet``.
   2. Pick the **Web Application Basic [without Membership and Authorization]** template.
 Done!